Regents of the University of California: Significant corruption scandals

 In May 2017, The San Francisco Chronicle reported that the Regents had been hosting costly dinner parties using university funds.
 Only after extensive public outcry, university leadership released a statement saying the university would no longer fund these dinners.

 Regents

-Appointed regents
+Appointed

-The eighteen appointed regents are appointed by the Governor of California to serve 12-year terms.
+The eighteen appointed regents are appointed by the governor of California to serve 12-year terms.
+They can be reappointed to serve additional terms.

-Student regent
+Student

-The student regent is hired by the board of regents to serve for a 1-year term.
+The student regent is appointed by the board of regents to serve for a 2 year term, 1-year voting.